SopraIt/file_scanner/README.md

 ### Filters
 The second step is to provide the filters list to select file paths for which the `call` method is *truthy*.
-Selection is done with the `any?` predicate, so also one matching filter will do the selection.

 #### Defaults
 If you specify no filters the default ones are loaded, selecting files by: